 ASHA (American Speech-Language-Hearing Association): Detailed information on the role of speech therapy in SM treatment.

-Selective Mutism Specialists
+Selective Mutism Specialists:

 Claire is a Licensed mental health counselor who providers attachment and trauma-based psychotherapy with clients diagnosed with, but not limited to, Social Anxiety and Selective Mutism, Complex Trauma, Depression, and co-occurring disorders.
 She also provides support for parents and school personnel.